kuanrcl/mysql-migration/lab0/README.md

 # Lab 0: Sign Up for your Oracle Cloud Free Tier

 ## Introduction
-This lab will show you how to sign up for an OCI trial account for 30 days Estimated lab time: 10 minutes
+This lab will show you how to sign up for an OCI trial account for 30 days with US$300 credit

+Estimated lab time: 10 minutes

 ![Oracle Cloud Free Tier Banner](images/oracle_cloud_free_tier0.png)